ybunhong/apple-clone-project/README.md

 # Web-clone-Apple

-# Porsche Store Frontend Clone

-This project is a **frontend clone of the Porsche online store**, built entirely with **vanilla JavaScript, HTML, and CSS**.
-It aims to replicate the layout, user experience, and core functionality of a modern e-commerce website — all without relying on frameworks — to strengthen foundational web development skills.
+This project is a **frontend clone of the Apple Website**, built entirely with **vanilla JavaScript, HTML, and CSS**.
+It aims to replicate the layout, user experience of a modern e-commerce website — all without relying on frameworks — to strengthen foundational web development skills.

 In addition to coding, the project emphasizes **Information Architecture (IA)**: a focus on organizing files, components, and logic in a way that’s maintainable, scalable, and easy for team collaboration.
 The structure aligns with how professional development teams manage real-world applications.